 - Submarine Pirates: 'The Whale' is attacked by an Australian Navy sub turned pirate... or so they claim.

-- Suddenly Always Knew That: Dr Mann suddenly reveals that she's an excellent fencer, but then gets immediately defeated by a ninja.
-It might have helped if she were using a rapier rather than a jian.
+- Suddenly Always Knew That: Dr. Mann suddenly reveals that she's an excellent fencer, but then gets immediately defeated by a ninja.

-- Survivor Guilt: Pretty much every main character suffers this to some degree.
+- Survivor Guilt: Every main character suffers this to some degree.

 - Swallow the Key: Yorick does this trick as he is a trained escape artist, and he's taught it to his sister Hero, who uses a regurgitated key to escape prison.

-It happened to all the men down here, all the men in the planes, all the men in the world, probably.
+Air Traffic Controller: It happened to all the men down here, all the men in the planes, all the men in the world, probably.
 The Lord took them.
 I...I read a book about it once.
-We've been left behi— Beth:
+We've been left behi—

-This is germ warfare, not the End Times!
+Beth: This is germ warfare, not the End Times!
 Why would God take only men?
-Air Traffic Controller:

-Because we're daughters of Eve!
-We created sin when we tempted Adam in the— Beth:
+Air Traffic Controller: Because we're daughters of Eve!
+We created sin when we tempted Adam in the—

 - Theme Naming: Yorick and Hero, both minor characters in William Shakespeare.
 They even lampshade it.
 (See Self-Deprecation.)